 All staff and governors accept responsibility for the ‘socially disadvantaged’ students and are committed to meeting their pastoral, social and academic needs.

-As with every child in our care, a child who is considered to be ‘socially disadvantaged’ is valued, respected and entitled to develop to his/her full potential, irrespective of need.
+As with every child in our care, a child who is considered to be ‘economically disadvantaged’ is valued, respected and entitled to develop to his/her full potential, irrespective of need.

 Sandhill View Academy will ensure that provision is made which secures the learning and teaching opportunities that meets the needs of all students.
 As part of the provision made for students who belong to vulnerable groups, the Academy will ensure that the needs of socially disadvantaged students are assessed, appropriate intervention strategies implemented, and progress not only tracked, but strategies evaluated throughout the year to ensure effectiveness.